Phasmophobia (video game)

 Phasmophobia is a paranormal horror game developed and published by British indie game studio Kinetic Games.
-It is based primarily on the popular hobby of ghost hunting.
-The game became available in early access through Steam for Microsoft Windows with virtual reality support in September 2020.
-The game received a large influx of popularity the following month due to many well-known Twitch streamers and YouTubers playing it, mainly for the Halloween season.
-On October 15, 2020, the game was the sixth-most popular game on Twitch.
-It was the best selling game on Steam globally for several weeks in October to November 2020.
+The game became available in early access for Microsoft Windows with virtual reality support in September 2020.
+In the game, one to four players take on the role of ghost hunters who work to complete a contract where they must identify the type of ghost haunting a designated site and complete other optional objectives.

+Phasmophobia rose in popularity after many Twitch streamers and YouTubers played it during October 2020, becoming the sixth-most popular game on Twitch of that month and the best selling game on Steam globally for several weeks from October to November 2020.
+It earned positive reviews from critics, who praised its innovativeness.

 Gameplay

 Phasmophobia is a horror investigation survival game played from a first-person perspective.
 The player works solo or in a group with up to three other players to complete a contract in which they must identify the type of ghost haunting the specified site.
 Players can communicate through voice chat, both locally within a short distance and globally via walkie-talkies.
-Phasmophobia features speech recognition allowing certain pieces of equipment and even the ghost to hear players speaking and understand key words and phrases.
-Completing objectives and gathering evidence provide a payout; complete as much as possible to level up, unlock maps and difficulties and earn money.
+Phasmophobia features speech recognition allowing certain pieces of equipment, Cursed Possessions, and the ghost to understand key words and phrases spoken by players.
+Gathering evidence to determine the correct ghost type and surviving will net the majority of the cash and XP, but completing objectives and taking photos, videos, and audio will augment or even double the rewards.
+Investigators are encouraged to complete as much as possible to level up and earn money to unlock maps, levels, and item upgrades.

-Players create or join a lobby where preparation for the contracts is done.
+Players create or join a lobby where preparation for the contracts takes place.
 Phasmophobia gives players the option to customize their appearance by picking between eight different paranormal investigators to distinguish between group members.
-Located at two corkboards in the lobby, a contract location and difficulty is voted on between players.
-All equipment is purchased at a computer in the lobby and selected to be loaded into a van from which the group will operate upon arriving at the site.
+Located at two corkboards in the lobby, a contract location is voted on between players, while the difficulty is set by the host.
+All equipment is purchased and upgraded at a computer in the lobby and selected to be loaded into a van from which the group will operate upon arriving at the site.
+Players who survive and have completed their objectives (or wish to give up) must return to the van and close the van's barn doors to leave.